Lombiq/Hosting-Media-Theme/Readme.md

 The Media Theme feature will allow developers to host their themes in the Orchard Core Media Library, including templates and assets.

+Do you want to quickly try out this project and see it in action?
+Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!

 ## Documentation

 ### Getting started

 There are two Orchard Core extensions in this project:
-- `Lombiq.Hosting.MediaTheme.Bridge`: An Orchard Core module that enables the core logic required for media theme.
-It requires `Lombiq.Hosting.MediaTheme` theme to be enabled.
+- `Lombiq.Hosting.MediaTheme.Bridge`: An Orchard Core module that enables the core logic required for hosting your theme the Media Library.
 - `Lombiq.Hosting.MediaTheme`: An Orchard Core theme that bootstraps the media theme logic using the `Lombiq.Hosting.MediaTheme.Bridge` module.
+With this theme active you can dynamically change the base theme from the Admin UI or using recipes.

-To get started, you'll need to add `Lombiq.Hosting.MediaTheme` as a dependency to your web project and set it as the active site theme.
+To get started, you'll need to add `Lombiq.Hosting.MediaTheme` and `Lombiq.Hosting.MediaTheme.Bridge` NuGet packages to your web project.
+Set the `Lombiq.Hosting.MediaTheme` as the active site theme from the Admin UI or recipe.

 Once the theme is enabled, it'll look for templates and assets in the Media Library.
-Go to Media Library and create the `_MediaTheme` folder, where you can put shape templates inside the `Views` folder (see limitations below), assets inside the `wwwroot` folder.
+Go to Media Library and create the `_MediaTheme` folder, where you can put shape templates inside the `Views` folder (see limitations below), and assets inside the `wwwroot` folder.

-Note that the `.liquid` extension is not allowed in Media Library by default, which might include a few of your asset extensions.
+Note that the `.liquid` extension is not allowed in Media Library by default, which might be an issue with a few of your assets as well.
 Please update the Media settings as described [here](https://docs.orchardcore.net/en/dev/docs/reference/modules/Media/#configuration).

 ### Using a base theme

 Media Theme supports base themes.
 First, enable the theme you want to use as a base theme.
 Then go to the _Admin UI > Configuration > Media Theme_ page and select the one you want to use.
+You won't be able to update the base theme dynamically if the Media Theme is not active even if you are using the Media Theme logic provided by the `Lombiq.Hosting.MediaTheme.Bridge`.

 ### Limitations